What are CIS Controls

 CIS Provides Enterprises with Supporting Tools and Documents to Help with v8 Implementation: CIS Controls v8 provides backwards compatibility with previous versions and a migration path for users of prior versions to move to v8.

-With two courses and one certification focused on the CIS Controls, each is undergoing major updates to be in line with the new CIS Controls v8.
+The SANS Training and GIAC Certification focused on the CIS Controls, each has undergoing major updates to be in line with the new CIS Controls v8.
 Learn more about them here:

 - GCCC: GIAC Critical Controls Certification